CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 **5- Exporting the results from the private Deskotp**.

-Once the file is encrypted, only the CSC project manager can export the encrypted files.
+Once the results encrypted, only the CSC project manager can export the files with the Airlock client.

-From the terminal type the following syntax:
+Open the terminal (right click) and  type the following syntax:

 ```text
 airlock-client-vX.X  <<username>> <<data_output_bucket>> <<filename>>